tamilselvanarjun/auto-ed/docs/mod1.rst

         \frac{df(x)}{dx} \approx \frac{f(x+h)-f(x)}{h}.

-Such methods are limited in precision due to truncation and roundoff errors because  accuracy depends on choosing an appropriately step size `h`.
+Such methods are limited in precision due to truncation and roundoff errors because  accuracy depends on choosing an appropriate step size `h`.
 Let's consider a basic example.

 Demo 1: Errors in The Finite Difference Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^